werner291/GeoMesh/readme.md

 ## What's the current status?

-Packet delivery is now guaranteed in a planar graph.
-Non-planar graphs are still going to be compicated though.
+Packet delivery is now guaranteed in a planar graph, and the greedy algorithm is already quite smart.

+The smart location advertisement relay / retention seems to work quite well in simple cases.

+## How does routing work?

+It's mainly based on greedy routing, with Face routing as a backup.
+This guarantees delivery in planar graphs.

+However, I'm currently working on making the greedy routing a while lot smarter, where nodes relay and store location adversiting in an intelligent selective way, instead of simply routing to the nearest neigbour.
+Face routing will therfore mostly be used as a last resort if the greedy routing fails despite best efforts.

 ## Sources